tim-barc/tim-barc/README.md

 --->
 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Passionate+cybersecurity+student;Avid+Netflix+watcher)](https://git.io/typing-svg)

 Hi I'm Tim, a cybersecurity student trying his best in the programming realm.
 This github account is dedicated to displaying projects I have undertaken.
+I have a strong passion for cybersecurity, with more specific interests in OSINT, OPSEC, Pentesting, and much more.
+I am a committed and persistent individual who is always looking for opportunities to learn and expand my knowledge.
+Most importantly, I am enthusiastic about my studies, and strive to achieve the greatest results whenever possible.

 ---